skoruba/Duende.IdentityServer.Admin/docs/Configure-Administration.md

 services.AddAuthenticationServices<AdminIdentityDbContext, UserIdentity, UserIdentityRole>(HostingEnvironment, rootConfiguration.AdminConfiguration);
 ```

 This `AddAuthenticationServices` helper method is for registration authentication.
-For administration is used OpenIdConnect middleware which is connected to IdentityServer4.
+For administration is used OpenIdConnect middleware which is connected to Duende.IdentityServer.

 > For staging environment is used cookie middleware for fake authentication.
 In integration tests is checked this fake login url. /Account/Login

-### Configuration of services/repositories for IdentityServer4
+### Configuration of services/repositories for Duende.IdentityServer

 ```
 services.AddAdminServices<IdentityServerConfigurationDbContext, IdentityServerPersistedGrantDbContext, AdminLogDbContext>();
 ```

-This extension method `AddAdminServices` is for registration all dependencies - like repositories, services for managing IdentityServer4 configuration and operational store.
+This extension method `AddAdminServices` is for registration all dependencies - like repositories, services for managing Duende.IdentityServer configuration and operational store.
 Here is necessary to inject DbContexts only.

 ### Configuration of Asp.Net Core Identity